jennajhki/jennajhki.github.io/_posts/2025-04-23-bitcoin-pow.md

 ---
 layout: single
-Title: "The True Energy Cost of Bitcoin PoW"
+title: "The True Energy Cost of Bitcoin PoW"
 ---
 # The True Energy Cost of Bitcoin PoW